 Our office strives to provide students with the best resources to assist them during their career planning process.
 One thing we have found extremely helpful are guides for applying to the different specialties.
 Please note the following resources will link you to external websites.
 None of the below information has been created by MSUCOM.
 Each resource contains valuable information for the listed specialty.
-If you have any questions or would like to discuss your specialty with an advisor, please email our office com.acguidance@msu.edu
+If you have any questions or would like to discuss your specialty with an advisor, please email our office com.acadvising@msu.edu

 Specialty Resources

 Anesthesiology

 Dermatology

 Emergency Medicine

 Additional Emergency Medicine Resources

 Emergency Medicine Standardized Letter of Evaluation (SloE)

 Family Medicine

 AAFP: Strolling through the Match

 General Surgery

+A Day in The Life: General Surgery

 Internal Medicine

 Neurology

-Neuro Surgery
+Neurosurgery

+A Day in The Life: Neurosurgery

 OB/Gyn

-(will open as a word doc)

 Ophthalmology

 Orthopedic Surgery

 Orthopedic Surgery Standardized Letter of Recommendation

 Otolaryngology/ENT/Plastics

 Pediatrics

 Physical Medicine & Rehabilitation

 Psychiatry

 Radiology

 Urology